raffaeleguidi/journalino/README.md

     -p --port               Graylog port - default is 12201.
     --protocol              Protocol - tcp or udp, default is "udp".
     -h --help               Display help information
+    -a --all                Whether we should send all logs instead of only docker logs - default is false -h --help               Display help information

 EXAMPLES
     journalino --help       Show this message
 ```